lucaswerkmeister/cheats/CONTRIBUTING.md

     for example:

-        add this file [instead of "added" or "adding" or "adds"]
+        add this file [instead of “added” or “adding” or “adds”]

         The file does this and that.
 Note line X: I considered using Z instead of Y, but that caused problems with ABC.